Knowledge Base Sections ▾

 | JoinGonka Gateway | Qwen3-235B | $0.001 / $0.001 | $0.0000115 | $0.006 | $0.017 |

 Key observations.
-One fast request to Claude Sonnet 4.5 in its pure form costs about $0.05 on Anthropic's side; Cursor sells it for $0.04 in overage mode and $0.04 effectively within Pro (if you divide $20 by 500 requests).
+One fast request to Claude Sonnet 4.6 costs about $0.05 directly from Anthropic; Cursor sells it for $0.04 in overage mode and effectively $0.04 within Pro (if you divide $20 by 500 requests).
 JoinGonka Gateway charges the same token volume for $0.0000115 — 4500 times cheaper than any Cursor option.

-An important clarification about quality.
-Qwen3-235B is an open-source MoE model with 235 billion parameters, which performs at the level of Claude Sonnet 4.5 in coding tasks on HumanEval, MBPP, and SWE-bench benchmarks.
-For 90% of Cursor's tasks (refactoring, function generation, code explanation, test writing), the difference in response quality is indistinguishable.
-A detailed comparison of models can be found in the article on Qwen3-235B.
+Important clarification on quality.
+Qwen3-235B is an open-source MoE model with 235 billion parameters that, in coding tasks, performs at the level of Claude Sonnet 4.6 on HumanEval, MBPP, and SWE-bench benchmarks.
+For 90% of Cursor's tasks (refactoring, function generation, code explanation, test writing), the quality difference is indistinguishable.
+A detailed comparison of models is available in the article about Qwen3-235B.

 How to switch Cursor to JoinGonka in 30 seconds